You Need To Keep Your Site Maintained and Secure.

 7. Use SSL everywhere:

-You should use SSL on your site is you are collecting any data including contact and opt-in forms.
-Many web hosts offer a free version of te certificate so there is no reason why you can't have one.
-Plus Google boosts ranking scores of those with SSL.
+It would help if you used SSL on your site is you are collecting any data, including contact and opt-in forms.
+Many web hosts offer a free version of the certificate, so there is no reason why you can't have one.
+Plus, Google boosts ranking scores of those with SSL.

 Wrapping It Up